mdn/translated-content-de/files/de/web/css/css_transforms/using_css_transforms/index.md

   perspective: 650px;
 }

-/* Definieren Sie das Container-Div, das Würfel-Div und eine generische Fläche */ .container {
+/* Define the container div, the cube div, and a generic face */ .container {
   width: 200px;
   height: 200px;